Adron/adron.github.io/_working/contents/docs/CODESHIP-prat-III-building-a-golang-app/index.md

 date: 2017-03-03:22:33:18
 template: doc.jade
 ---
-The last two articles of this series have covered a lot of ground.
-In today's article I aim to dive more heavily into some Go, the libraries we're using, and the code that will drive the data generation API.
+# Getting Go Going Continuously with Integration & Delivery on Codeship Pro - Stage III

+In this article it's time to dive into some Go coding.
+Here are the key objectives.